bd2kccd/ccd-annotations/README.md

 - CCD DB v0.6.2
 - CCD OAuth2 v1.3.1

 All commands are performed using the included Gradle wrapper executable.
-If you want to run the commands from your system's Gradle installation, replace `./gradlew` with `gradle` in all of the following commands.
+If you want to run a command with your system's Gradle installation, replace `./gradlew` with `gradle` in all of the following commands.
 This option requires Gradle version 3.1 or greater.

 __Build__
 To build CCD Annotations: `./gradlew clean build`.